-There are many ways of identifying ourselves: where we grew up, those we love, education, work experience, affiliations — all stories.
-I’m not sure where my story begins.
+There are so many ways of identifying ourselves: where we come from, where we grew up, whom we love, who loves us, our education, work experience, various affiliations — all of them stories.

 I am a writer of fiction and poetry.
 I enjoy blending the supernatural with science and a touch of the macabre.
 We can thank an early fascination with Saki, Heinlein, and taxidermy for that.

-Nevertheless, I reached the end of my twenties craving financial security and veered towards software development.
-It was the logical thing to do at the time — and it felt daring–but when I was at last ready to start my new career, Columbia’s largest tech employer had laid off over three hundred experienced programmers.
-In 2000, I packed my cat and moved to Atlanta, hoping my IT prospects would improve.
-When this wasn’t so, I grew impatient with the whole idea and sought some other reasonable profession.
+Computer programming seemed the logical thing to do at the time — and it felt daring and exciting, something new, satisfyingly impersonal — but when I was at last prepared to launch my brilliant new career, Columbia’s largest employer of tech had laid off over three hundred experienced programmers, and there was no room for me.
+As a result, in 2000, I packed my shop cat and moved to Atlanta, hoping my IT prospects would improve.
+They didn’t.
+The IT industry crashed.
+Working with legacy systems at Georgia D.O.T., I grew impatient with the whole idea and let it go, and sought out some other reasonable profession…

 I still don’t know how to introduce myself.